Accessibility

 Millennium Square is a city centre outdoor public space built as a hardstanding paved area which follows the natural topography of the surrounding ground levels and slopes down from North to South.
 The venue is easily accessible from all sides with level / sloped access.

-Leeds Ticket Hub is located in the Carriageworks Theatre, The Electric Press, 3 Millennium Square, LS2 3AD which offers flat level ground floor access, lowered counter and induction loop provisions.
+The event ticket office is located in the Carriageworks Theatre which is accessed directly from Millennium Square and offers flat level ground floor access, lowered counter and induction loop provisions.

 5. Access Facilities

-For live music concerts, a designated AVA will be provided at an accessible location directly in front of the Civic Hall building and provide the following:
+For live music concerts and other similar events, a designated Accessible Viewing Platform will be provided directly in front of the Civic Hall building and provide the following:

-- An all seated raised viewing platform (chairs will be provided)
+• An all-seated raised viewing platform (chairs provided)

 6. How to Apply

-For all ticketed concerts, general admission tickets will be available to purchase in advance from Leeds Ticket Hub either in person, online (see dedicated event page) or by telephone on 0113 376 0318.
+For all ticketed concerts, General Admission tickets will be available to purchase in advance online or from Leeds Ticket Hub either in person or by telephone on 0113 376 0318.

-For fully seated concerts where reserved seating is available, we do advise that persons who will be using mobility scooters or large (and high) powered wheelchairs on the day, or people who wish to be seated close to disabled persons toilets, book seats on and use the designated raised viewing platform (as directed above), to ensure everyone can enjoy a good view of the performance.
+For fully seated concerts where reserved seating is available, we do advise that persons who will be using mobility scooters or large (and high) powered wheelchairs on the day, or people who wish to be seated close to disabled persons toilets, book seats on the Accessible Viewing Platform to ensure everyone can enjoy a good view of the performance.

 7. Travel Guide